gabrielkuettel/algorand-agent/README.md

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

-### Algorand Agent Server
+### algorand-agent-server

-The Algorand Agent Server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) for Algorand blockchain integration with Claude Desktop, Cursor, and other LLM clients that support MCP.
+The algorand-agent-server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) for Algorand blockchain integration with Claude Desktop, Cursor, and other LLM clients that support MCP.

 Key features: